Ekofisk oil field

 Ekofisk is an oil field in block 2/4 of the Norwegian sector of the North Sea about 320 km southwest of Stavanger.
 Discovered in 1969 by Phillips Petroleum Company, it remains one of the most important oil fields in the North Sea.
 This was the first discovery of oil after the drilling of over 200 exploration wells in the North Sea "triggered" by the Groningen gas field discovery.
 In 1971, Phillips started producing directly to tankers from four subsea wells.
-Oil production is planned to continue until at least 2050.
+Oil production is planned to continue until 2048; concessions given, yet expected to continue beyond 2050.

-The Greater Ekofisk Area consists of Cod, Ekofisk, West Ekofisk, Tor, Albuskjell, Eldfisk, Edda and Embla oil fields.
+The Greater Ekofisk Area consists of Cod oil gas and condensate field, Ekofisk, West Ekofisk, Tor oil field, Albuskjell oil and gas field, Eldfisk oil and gas field, Embla oil and gas field and the Edda oil and gas field.
 The Ekofisk Center is a vast complex of platforms and structures creating a transportation hub also for surrounding fields such as Valhall, Hod, Gyda, Ula, Statfjord, Heimdal, Tommeliten and Gullfaks.
 The whole complex consists of 29 platforms.
 Produced oil is transported by the Norpipe oil pipeline to the Teesside Refinery in England.
 Natural gas is transported by the Norpipe gas pipeline to Emden in Germany.

 Geology

 The Ekofisk field is a north–south trending anticline, with a central graben, forming a structure that is 49 km2 in area, with 244 m of vertical closure and a hydrocarbon column 305 m long, formed by Permian Zechstein salt movement in the form of salt pillows.
-The production zones at a depth of about 3 km, include the Paleocene Ekofisk Formation and the Upper Cretaceous Tor Formation, both Chalk Group rocks containing porosities of 30-40%.
+The production zones at a depth of about 3 km include the Paleocene Ekofisk Formation and the Upper Cretaceous Tor Formation, both Chalk Group rocks containing porosities of 30-40%.
 "The reservoir rock...is a true chalk-a fine-grained limestone composed of the skeletal remains of pelagic unicellular golden-brown algae or coccolithophores".
 The source rocks are the Upper Jurassic Kimmeridgian shales.

 The structure was discovered using seismic reflection data in the 1960s, although the initial interpretations were distorted due to zones of high gas saturation in the overlying Cenozoic rocks causing low seismic velocities.
 However, the high porosity of the reservoir rock does cause an increase in seismic amplitude which can be used with an isopach map to determine net pay.